Wincheap: Properties

 Nos.
 50–52 were constructed in the 18th century and were originally a single house.
 They are three storeys high and constructed of red brick.
 They were Grade II listed in 1973.

 Wincheap House at No. 74 was constructed in the 16th century.
 Originally a timber-framed building, it was extensively rebuilt in the 18th century, though the overhang of the top two floors was retained, as was the 16-panelled front door.
+It is constructed with traditional mathematical tiles.
 The premises was Grade II listed in 1949.

 Nos.
 96–116 date from the early 18th century, and are a group of two-storey brick houses that are a mixture of painted, stuccoed and roughcast, included hipped tiled roofs.
 They were Grade II listed in 1973.

 Nos.
 160–164 are a terrace of early 19th century red brick houses.
 No. 160 has a more decorative door than the others.
 The terrace was Grade II listed in 1973.

 The Thanington Hotel is at No. 140.
 It dates from the early 19th century and is a three-storey building rendered with cement.
 It was Grade II listed in 1967 along with Nos.
 126–136.